National identity card (Bangladesh)

-The National Identity Card (জাতীয় পরিচয়পত্র) or NID card is a compulsory identity document issued to every Bangladeshi citizen upon turning 18 years of age.
-The NID is a government issued photo ID just like the Bangladeshi Driver's license, which is also a biometric, microchip embedded, smart identity card.
-The NID is required by Bangladeshi citizens for multiple essential public services, such as obtaining utility connections, as well as private services, such as opening bank accounts, in Bangladesh.
-Initially, paper based laminated NID cards were issued since 2006.
-Then, the paper based laminated NID cards were replaced by biometric and microchip embedded Smart NID cards for all adult citizens in Bangladesh from 2016 onwards.
+The National Identity Card (জাতীয় পরিচয়পত্র) or NID card is an identity card issued to every Bangladeshi citizen upon turning 16 years of age by Bangladesh Election Commission (EC).
+The NID is also a biometric, microchip embedded smart identity card.
+Bangladeshi citizens are required by law to possess a NID for multiple essential public services & private services in Bangladesh.
+Initially, paper-based laminated NID cards were issued in 2006.
+Then, the paper-based laminated NID cards were replaced by the Smart NID cards in 2016.
 This was done to ensure security for the cardholder as well as prevent counterfeiting and fraudulence.
-The government provides the Smart NID card free of charge to all adult citizens of Bangladesh.
+Bangladesh government provides the Smart NID card with zero cost for all above 14 years Bangladeshi citizens.

 History

 Biometric identification has existed in Bangladesh since 2008.
 Bangladesh Election Commission introduced paper laminated National Identity cards through its project named Preparation of Electoral Roll with Photograph (PERP), a UNDP led donor funded project.
-The first National Project Director was Brigadier General Shahadat Hossain Chowdhury, afwc, psc, te.
-The project was designed for preparation of electoral roll with photographs for the Ninth Parliamentary Election held in December 2008.
+The first National Project Director was Brigadier General Shahadat Hossain Chowdhury.
+The project was designed for the preparation of the electoral roll with photographs for the Ninth Parliamentary Election held in December 2008.
 A demographic and biometric database was created for 81.3 million Bangladeshi citizens who were eligible to be voters.
 All Bangladeshis who are 18 years of age or older are issued identity cards and included in a central biometric database, which is used by the Bangladesh Election Commission to oversee the electoral procedure in Bangladesh.
 Before 2016, only normal identity cards were issued which only included the ID holder's name; father's and mother's names; date of birth; ID number; photo; thumb and index fingerprints; and signature.
-These paper based laminated NID cards were easy to counterfeit.
-However, starting in October 2016, they were replaced by biometric, microchip embedded, smart identity cards in order to ensure security for the cardholder as well as prevent counterfeiting and fraudulence.
+These paper-based laminated NID cards were easy to counterfeit.
+However, starting in October 2016, they were replaced by biometric, microchip-embedded, smart identity cards in order to ensure security for the cardholder as well as prevent counterfeiting and fraudulence.
 The smart NID cards include all ten fingerprints in addition to other biometric and identity information.

+On 12 June 2023, the Home Ministry of Bangladesh gained authority to issue NID cards and the Election Commission lost its authority under the law of National Identity Registration Act, 2023.